/// 6 Effortless Ways to Optimize Your Body Everyday [updated]

 But there’s a simple fix to get to the level of doing 100 in a single set:

-Considering a single push-up is the equivalent of lifting just 65 percent of your own body weight, if you can’t do a good amount of these, then you really can’t hold your own.
+A single push-up is the equivalent of lifting 65 percent of your own body weight, if you can’t do a good amount of these, then you really can’t hold your own.